OpenNTF/WebDevToolkitForDx/developer_readme.md

 then run grunt build to generate the zip in the build directory.
 When you are releasing copy the zip to the release directory

+## Note regarding dxsync
+A modified version of dxsync is included in the repo as TempPatch.
+This version of dxsync doesn't have any pre-compiled modules related to pathwatcher.

+## File Watching
+In the dashboard, separate processes are spawned for watching files (to avoid using the same processes as the UI of the dashboard).
+The code for those processes can be found under `digexp-dashboard/js/ch_processes/`.
+STDIN and STDOUT are used for IPC due to issues with node-channels on windows.
+However, in retrospect, there are more robust options (such as TCP sockets).